-Around three hours winding the 762 road curves by bus from the northern city of Chiang Mai, and close to the Myanmar border, is the vibrant, quirky mountain valley town of Pai – a much talked about destination that isn’t one to be missed.
-Once a quiet market town, turned popular traveller hub, it’s fast become a backpacker haven known for its super-chilled, relaxed and hippy vibe… which you will appreciate after the dizzy journey to get there.
+Once a quiet market town, turned popular traveller hub, it’s fast become a backpacker haven known for its super-chilled, relaxed and hippy vibe.
+Which you will appreciate after the dizzy journey to get there.

 However, despite the multitude of guesthouses, restaurants and souvenir shops that you see so often elsewhere, Pai does things differently.
 Set within a stunning mountainous backdrop, Pai does it in colour, like a rainbow which decided to explode amongst a winding valley full of rolling green hills, and Pai does it in style – the quirky, original kind that’s as childish and fun as it is quirky and unique.

-I bypassed Pai three years ago, heading straight to Chiang Rai after Chiang Mai to trek, but am glad I made it back this time.
-It exceeded my expectations, despite it not feeling very Thai at all, and while full of Thai Rastas and full-on hippies (which is not normally my scene) I enjoyed the decorative, carefree vibe that came with it.
+For those heading to Chiang Rai to trek after a trip to Chiang Mai, try and squeeze in Pai as an extra stop.
+It exceeded my expectations, despite it not feeling very Thai at all.
+Full of Thai Rastas and full-on hippies, I enjoyed the decorative, carefree vibe that came with it.
 I happily spent four days quite literally doing nothing except casually roaming and lapping up the relaxed café culture vibe.

 The small town and its main walking strip may look nondescript in parts, yet the shops, restaurants and cafes ooze character and creativity.
 It’s rare to find any that are plain in design.
 The coffee is amazing, the locals laid back and even the souvenirs are a bit more stylish than usual.